 What poetry I’ve finished reading this week.
 Scroll to the bottom of the list to read about the motiviation behind this page.

-Also, I’m (gradually) writing short impressions of at least some of the poetry books I’ve finished.
+Also, I’ve written some short impressions of a few of the poetry books I’ve finished.
 Hot takes, really.
 Move fast and review things.
 The author’s name, if it’s a hyperlink, will take you to the mini-review.

 - Robert Bly, Silence in the Snowy Fields (Wesleyan, 1962; Norton, 2018)